Yiming1220/Effect-of-Different-Forms-of-Capital-Assistance-on-the-Performance-of-Microenterprises/README.md

 The repo is structured as the following:

-* Data: contains the raw and cleaned data used in the study
+* Inputs: contains the raw and cleaned data used in the study

 * scripts: contains the R scripts used to simulate, download, clean, test the data and conduct replicate analysis.

-* Other: contains 1) sketches, contains the tables and graphs used in the paper; 2) llm, contains the detailed llm usage documentation links.
+* Outputs (sketches): contains contains the tables and figure used in the paper

+* Paper: contains markdown and pdf output of the paper.

+* llm: contains the detailed llm usage documentation links.

 ## Statement of LLM Usage